D4niel-dev/Image3D/README.md

 ## 🌌 Overview

-**Image3D Studio** is a high-performance web application designed for artists and developers to instantly visualize texture maps on various 3D geometry.
+**3D Image Studio** is a high-performance web application designed for artists and developers to instantly visualize texture maps on various 3D geometry.

 Beyond a simple viewer, it features a robust **"Soft Orbital" UI**—a translucent, glass-like interface that floats above a digital horizon.
 It includes advanced camera controls, real-time material editing, and is fully installable as a **Progressive Web App (PWA)** for offline creativity.